JabRef

-JabRef is an open-sourced, cross-platform citation and reference management software.
+JabRef is an open-source, cross-platform citation and reference management software.
+It is used to collect, organize and search bibliographic information.

+JabRef has a target audience of academics and many university libraries have written guides on its usage.
 It uses BibTeX and BibLaTeX as its native formats and is therefore typically used for LaTeX.
 The name JabRef stands for Java, Alver, Batada, Reference.
 The original version was released on November 29, 2003.

-JabRef provides an interface for editing BibTeX files, for importing data from online scientific databases, and for managing and searching BibTeX files.
-JabRef has been released under the terms of MIT license since version 3.6 (and was under the GPL license before).
-JabRef has a target audience of academics and many university libraries have written guides on its usage.

 Features

-The application is programmed in Java, and is maintained for Windows, Linux and Mac OS X, it is available free of charge and is actively developed.
+JabRef supports Windows, Linux and Mac OS X. It is available free of charge and is actively developed.